Links to Family Resources

 Information on online-safety software and services...

-- ChatDanger.com - a kid-friendly site by Childnet that helps young people stay safe in online chat and all the other communications technologies kids use
+- ChatDanger.com - an appealing, youth-friendly site by Childnet that helps young people stay safe in online chat and all the other communications technologies kids use

-- GetNetWise.org - Internet safety resources for parents, the only online-safety resource that has a searchable database of filtering, monitoring, computer time-out, and other tools and services for families (it's kept fairly up-to-date, too!).
-Sponsored by an Internet industry coalition and advised by a number of nonprofit children's advocacy organizations.
+- GetNetWise.org - a Net safety resources for parents, and the only one that has a searchable database of filtering, monitoring, computer time-out, and other tools and services for families.
+GetNetWise also has straightforward little instructional videos for parents on, for example, privacy controls in social-network sites.
+The Washington-based site is sponsored by an Internet industry coalition and advised by a number of nonprofit children's advocacy organizations, including Net Family News.

 - The National Center for Missing & Exploited Children's CyberTipline - immediate help concerning online kids at risk - and NetSmartz.org (online-safety ed for kids).